 We bring to you ‘The Shape of Work’, a Podcast series that brings to you insights from top People Managers across the world on the future of work and how it’s shaping our workplace.
-Anything goes conversation with our speakers about their journey, insights and thoughts.
+Anything goes in conversation with our speakers about their journey, insights and thoughts.
 Most importantly their ideas and visions for the workplace of the future.
 See all posts here

 Gordon’s first passion was rugby and he started playing when he was just 9 years old.
 He continued to play until he was 43.
 As he moved into his professional career, he discovered his real passion was actually for building winning teams, coaching and developing people.
-He Successfully led high profile Data Center Migration Programs at fujitsu and also contributed to a few online media such as Inc. Magazine and Entrepreneur media.
+He successfully led high profile Data Center Migration Programs at Fujitsu and also contributed to a few online media such as Inc. Magazine and Entrepreneur media.

 Let us walk you through some of the important insights from our interview with Gordon!